 SWS does not set rates for private trash haulers operating within the Municipality.
 These haulers include, but are not limited to, Alaska Waste, Northern Waste, Red Box Refuse and Blue Arctic Waste.
 Private haulers propose rates which are then approved by the Regulatory Commission of Alaska.
 An increase in disposal costs will likely mean a rate increase for those using a private hauling service, however disposal fees are only a small portion of the overall cost of service.

-Are recycling, hazardous waste or unsecured load fees changing?
+Are recycling or hazardous waste fees changing?

 Some hazardous waste fees are increasing, however, most residents will not incur these costs unless they bring in more 40 pounds of household hazardous waste per person, per day.